 While there are many connected facets to the US approach to AI, they are generally focused on economic development and R&D. The extent to which the Initiative and its associated strategies and practices seek to innovate upon and transform the public sector itself is not specified.

-In April 2019, AGESIC, is the eGovernment agency in the President’s Office, published a draft for public consultation of Uruguay’s Artificial Intelligence Strategy for the Public Administration and a Roadmap for Data Science and Machine Learning.
+In April 2019, AGESIC, the eGovernment agency in the President’s Office, published a draft for public consultation of Uruguay’s Artificial Intelligence Strategy for the Public Administration.
+In a related effort, Transform Uruguay issued a Roadmap for Data Science and Machine Learning.

 The draft strategy is focused on building better digital services improving public sector back-office processes.
 The draft strategy includes four pillars: